fathyb/parcel-plugin-typescript/README.md

 ## Differences with Parcel native support

 Parcel has built-in transpiling support for TypeScript OOB.
-This plugin provides additionnal features like :
+This plugin provides additionnal features listed in [Features](#features).
-- type checking
-- paths mapping
-- Angular support

 If you only need transpiling then this plugin might not be necessary.
 You can see this plugin as a Parcel version of `awesome-typescript-loader` or `ts-loader`.

-### Features
+## Features

 - Transpiling: this is what you get when this plugin is not installed, straight and simple transpilation TS -> JS